scheinerman/SimpleTropical.jl/docs/src/index.md

 Tropical(-3.5)

 julia> inv(TropicalInf)
+ERROR: DomainError with Tropical(∞):
-ERROR: AssertionError: TropicalInf is not invertible
+TropicalInf is not invertible
 ```

 Exponentiation by integers works: